BBC-Data-Unit/counterfeit-goods/README.md

 In July 2016 [we reported on the extent of the trade in fake goods in England's biggest cities](http://www.bbc.co.uk/news/uk-england-35925119).

-The data came from Freedom of Information requests to police forces across the country.
+The data came from Freedom of Information requests to local authorities across the country.

 ## Explore the visualisation